awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-studio-end-to-end.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-tour-trials.png)

-After all the trials finish, sort the trials by choosing the **validation:error** header\.
+After all the trials finish, sort the trials by choosing the **validation:error** heading\.
 In a later section, you will deploy the trial with the lowest `validation:error`\.

 ## Create a Chart to Visualize Data<a name="studio-create-chart"></a>